thiagolioy/faststrap/README.md

 ## Features

 Tired of having to install several different programs everytime you format or buy a new machine ?
 New hires on your company are wasting time to get there machines ready to code ?
-With faststrap you code install the ios environment really easy using just one command.
+With faststrap you install the ios environment really easy using just one command.

 ```shell
 faststrap ios -a